Live from Europe

 Live from Europe is a live album by the country rock group The Flying Burrito Brothers, released in 1986.
 It contains songs recorded live for a Dutch radio broadcast and features the same lineup as Cabin Fever.
-Skip Battin would leave the band mid-1986 and be replaced with David Vaught for some shows.
+Skip Battin would leave the band in mid-1986 and be replaced by David Vaught for some shows.

 After the conclusion of touring commitments in 1987, "Sneaky" Pete Kleinow and Gib Guilbeau reunited and recorded some songs for a new Flying Burrito Brothers album with Ray Tabia and Guilbeau's son Ronnie.
 These recordings remain unreleased.
-Nothing was heard from the Burritos in 1988, however Kleinow and Guilbeau reunited with John Beland and former colleagues Thad Maxwell and Jim Goodall for a few Burritos shows in Las Vegas and southern California.
+Nothing was heard from the Burritos in 1988; however, Kleinow and Guilbeau reunited with John Beland and former colleagues Thad Maxwell and Jim Goodall for a few Burritos shows in Las Vegas and southern California.